 The Josephson diode effect has recently been predicted for junctions incorporating altermagnets~\cite{AMJDE1,alter_supercond_review1,AMJDE2,AMJDE3}.
 Experimental investigations of the Josephson current asymmetry can be conveniently performed for CrSb, which has recently been identified as a new altermagnetic metal through spin-integrated soft X-ray angular-resolved photoelectron spectroscopy (SX-ARPES)~\cite{ARPES1_CrSb}.
 In contrast to the well-known altermagnet MnTe~\cite{satoru,Dichroism,MnTe_SO}, spin-orbit coupling plays a minor role in the low energy band structure in CrSb, so the altermagnetism is well defined and characterized by non-relativistic spin-group symmetries~\cite{ARPES2_CrSb}.
 Also, CrSb metal is of high bulk conductance even at low temperatures, which facilitates fabrication of transparent SN interfaces for the altermagnetic-based proximity devices in comparison with the semiconductor MnTe~\cite{esin_physicaB2025}.

 CrSb reveals both altermagnetic and topological features~\cite{Weyl alter2_CrSb}.
-The altermagnetic band spin splitting has been clearly demonstrated along with signature of topological surface states on the (100) cleaved side surface close to the Fermi level originating from bulk band topology in CrSb~\cite{Weyl alter1_CrSb}.
-It was confirmed by observation of the interplay between the altermagnetic bulk and the topological surface magnetizations for CrSb~\cite{crsbsbs}.
+Topological surface states have been clearly demonstrated on the (100) cleaved side surface close to the Fermi level originating from bulk band topology in CrSb~\cite{Weyl alter1_CrSb}.
+It was also confirmed by observation of the interplay between the altermagnetic bulk and the topological surface magnetizations~\cite{crsbsbs}.
 Thus, it is reasonable to investigate possible anomalies in Josephson effect induced by these surface states for the altermagnetic candidate CrSb.

 Here, we experimentally investigate charge transport in In-CrSb and In-CrSb-In proximity devices, which are formed as junctions between superconducting indium leads and thick single crystal flakes of altermagnet CrSb.
-For double In-CrSb-In junctions, the obtained $dV/dI(B)$ curves are mirrored in respect to zero field for two magnetic field sweep directions, which is characteristic behavior of a Josephson spin valve.
-Also, we demonstrate Josephson diode effect by direct measurement of the critical current for two opposite directions in external magnetic field.
+For double In-CrSb-In junctions, we demonstrate the characteristic behavior of a Josephson spin valve and Josephson diode effects by direct measurement of the critical current in external magnetic field.
 For a single In-CrSb interface, the superconducting gap oscillates in magnetic field for both field orientations, before its full suppression.